monmaya/pyb-data-contracts/docs/en/articles/04-architecture-construction.md

 Let's start by creating a simple contract.
 Here's how to proceed:

 1. **Create a dedicated repository** in your version control system (GitHub, GitLab, etc.)
-Creation of the first version of the contract by the data domain producer.
-For readability reasons, we'll formalize the contract in YAML.

 2. **Initialize a data contract file** at the root, for example `customer_profile.datacontract.yaml`: